Welcome to Dawlish College.

 As a parent myself, I understand that you want your child to be inspired, supported and challenged to be the best version of themselves within an environment that knows them and values them as an individual.
 Thank you for entrusting me with the care and education of your child, present or future, and I look forward to unlocking their ambitions as I get to know them and work closely with you.

 The study of history at Dawlish College leads students through a wide range of historical periods, developing students’ skills of historical enquiry, source analysis, development of argument and written communication as they go.
 History also helps students empathise with the people of the past and the decisions that they have made.
 As a result they develop a deeper understanding of the people and world around them making them tolerant global citizens.

 History is a popular, if academically challenging, subject at GCSE.
-KS3 is designed to lay the solid foundations from which to build over the three year GCSE course.
+KS3 is designed to lay the solid foundations from which to build over the two year GCSE course.
 Further details of the course can be found in the Guide to Options.

 For more information please contact SWright@dawlish.devon.sch.uk

 Knowledge Organisers can be found here.